DerGuru/The-Resonant/Chapters/P2-07 - Industrial Yard.md

 Jason adjusted his scarf, let the street air sand down the shape of Arendt’s offer, and set their pace to municipal: not hurried, not slow.
 Lina picked up the rhythm beside him.
 Milo fell in a half‑step behind, reading a flyer like it was fascinating.

-The city did what cities do—blinked, hummed, forgot.
+The city did what cities do - blinked, hummed, forgot.
 A tram sighed past and sketched a flicker of their reflections along its windows.
 Far down the block, a car idled with the patience of a cat pretending not to stalk.

 “Perimeter?”
 Lina’s lips barely moved.

 Jason’s fingers found the transparent curve of the **whisper‑clip** behind his ear.
 “Low tide,” he said, the join phrase soft enough to vanish into the street noise.

-RAE joined through the clip—a dry clarity at Jason’s mastoid, consonants shaped in bone.
+RAE joined through the clip - a dry clarity at Jason’s mastoid, consonants shaped in bone.
 “Mesh up.
 Floor to Lina.”

 Lina’s voice warmed the same invisible path.
 “Floor accepted.
 Eyes right: storefront camera two, intermittent blink.
 Not ours.”